Spaceglidemasta/Java-Sumo-Projekt-UAS/README.md

 Make sure to have SUMO installed and the environment variable SUMO_HOME set correctly.
 The TraaS API needs this.

-Move the /SumoConfig directory to the parent folder and rename it to "resources":
+Move the /SumoConfig directory to the parent folder (This is already done in the .zip):

 ```
 ├> JavaProjectWiSe2526: 16.42 MB // <-- Project